 The whole island constitutes a vast ecological park and is protected by international treaties.
 In ancient times, Tilos was famous for its herbs and became prosperous during the classic period, when the famous female poet, Irinna, lived on the island.

 Tonight we'll have a group dinner at one of our favorite seaside restaurants.
 Fresh seafood is always on the menu, as are many other regional specialties!
-As dusk falls and the shadows lengthen over the water, you'll want to park yourself at at outdoor table at one of the town's small waterside tavernas to relax and enjoy the vibe.
+As dusk falls and the shadows lengthen over the water, you'll want to park yourself at an outdoor table at one of the town's small waterside tavernas to relax and enjoy the vibe.

 Today's hike is rated MODERATE with a total distance of 5 miles, hiking time of 3-4 hours, an elevation gain of 1884 feet, and 1880 of elevation loss.
 The hike starts at an altitude of 128 feet and tops out at 817 feet.
+The trail is mostly open and exposed, with little shade.
+The trail surface alternates between sandy and rocky.

 Day 5 - Panteleimonas